Ricotta cheesecake recipe with ricotta cheese, heavy cream, and lemon.

 This is an authentic Italian ricotta cheesecake recipe, a ricotta pie made of shortcrust and filled with ricotta cream: what you get when you order a ricotta cheesecake here in Italy.
 But it is not our traditional ricotta cake*: it’s a reinterpretation of the Anglo-Saxon cheesecake.

-The ricotta cheesecake filling is made by mixing ricotta with heavy cream, sugar, and egg yolks, all ingredients common to Italian cuisine.
+This cheesecake filling is made by mixing ricotta with heavy cream, sugar, and egg yolks, all ingredients common to Italian cuisine.
 It is baked and without cream cheese, as we don’t use it frequently.
-The filling has lemon, both juice, and zest: it gives it a delicious and delicate flavor.
+The filling has lemon, both juice and zest, giving it a delicious and delicate flavor.

 *If you are looking for a traditional Italian ricotta cheesecake recipe, you should check the Sicilian ricotta cheesecake recipe here.